MatheusSC017/Rental-of-vehicles/README.md

 10. Create the .env.rental file, in this file configure the database and API information to the main API (Guide yourself through the [environment variables](https://github.com/MatheusSC017/Rental-of-vehicles#enviroment-files-parameters) section)

 11. Create the database according to the settings established in the .env.rental file

+12. Make sure you have mysql installed on your machine and create the “vehicle rental” table using the command below
+> CREATE SCHEMA `rental-of-vehicles` DEFAULT CHARACTER SET utf8 COLLATE utf8_bin ;

-12. Run the following command to create the API tables
+13. Run the following command to create the API tables
 > python RentalAPI/manage.py migrate
-13. Start the API through this command
+14. Start the API through this command
 > python RentalAPI/manage.py runserver

 ### Enviroment files parameters